iluwatar/java-design-patterns/throttling/README.md

 ---
-title: "Mastering Throttling: Rate Limiting in Java Design Patterns"
+title: "Throttling Pattern in Java: Optimizing Resource Usage in High-Demand Applications"
+shortTitle: Throttling
 description: "Explore the Throttling design pattern in Java to manage application stability and prevent system overload.
 Learn how rate limiting ensures consistent performance and system resilience.
 Ideal for developers and software architects."
 category: Resource management
 language: en